mr-bev/software-engineering-stage6-nsw/docs/web_development/css_frameworks_version_control_secure_dev.md

 - Requires real name, birthdate, phone number to create account
 - Collects location data continuously in the background
-- Shares user data with third parties by default (for "personalized ads")
+- Shares user data with third parties by default (for "personalised ads")
 - No way to download or delete your data
 - Passwords stored with MD5 hashing
 - All posts are public by default